A Monthly Somatic Movement Ritual for Women & Femmes

 This is not a space for becoming someone new.

-It is a space for remembering what has always been here underneath the ways you adapted to stay safe, love, and belong:
+It is a space for remembering what has always been here—beneath the ways you adapted to stay safe, be loved, and belong.

-A remembering that happens not in isolation, but in relationship — through breath, movement, expression, and the felt sense of being met in safe, supportive presence.
+This remembering does not have to happen in isolation.
+It can unfold in relationship—through breath, movement, expression, and the felt sense of being met in safe-enough, supportive presence.

 Come as you are.